The High and the Mighty (film): Script

 After Wayne and Robert Fellows had formed Wayne-Fellows Productions in 1952, the duo worked on several films including Big Jim McLain, Plunder of the Sun, and Island in the Sky.
 In 1953, director William Wellman was releasing Island in the Sky when he learned that his screenwriter Ernest Gann was writing another aviation story.
 Gann shared the story with Wellman, and the director offered to make a sales pitch.
 Wellman relayed the story of The High and the Mighty to Wayne-Fellows Productions.
 Wayne purchased the story on the spot, agreeing to give Gann $55,000 for the story and the screenplay plus 10 percent of the film's earnings.
 Wayne also agreed to give Wellman 30 percent of the earnings to be the film's director, based on the condition that The High and the Mighty would be filmed in CinemaScope.
 It was a widescreen projection process that involved using an anamorphic lens to widen the image produced by regular 35 mm film.
 Wellman's experience was that the CinemaScope camera was "bulky and unwieldy", and the director preferred to station the camera in one place.
 Since The High and Mighty was set on an airliner with cramped quarters, Wellman did not need to worry about flexibility in composing shots.
 He hired William H. Clothier, with whom he had worked on many films, as cinematographer (assigned to the second unit sequences, only; Archie Stout, with whom Wayne had a long association, had already been assigned as primary cinematographer).
 Ernest K. Gann wrote the original novels on which both films were based, along with both screenplays, of which both films, including dialogue, were closely adapted.

 The High and the Mighty depicts a dramatic situation in a civil transport aviation context.
 Jack L. Warner initially was opposed to the film, believing that audiences would not stay interested in a plot stretching more than 100 minutes involving the passengers in an airliner.
 William Wellman had reservations about the "intimate" storylines, which dominate the production, preferring to focus more on the airliner and pilots.
-Yet, after script deliberations set out the final screenplay, he endorsed the novel approach that harkened back to earlier films such as Grand Hotel.
+Yet, after script deliberations set out the final screenplay, he endorsed the novel approach that harked back to earlier films such as Grand Hotel.